Scope and Contents

 Bradford Lyttle (1927 - ) is a long time leading peace activist involved in the promotion of nonviolence for social change and the elimination of war and nuclear weapons.
-In the 1950s Lyttle was employed by the American Friends Service Committee, first as the Associate Peace Secretary for the Des Moines, Illinois office and later the Chicago office of the organization.
+In the 1950s Lyttle was employed by the American Friends Service Committee, first as the Associate Peace Secretary for the Des Moines, Iowa office and later the Chicago office of the organization.
 He was drafted in 1954, but as a conscientious objector refused to coopeate with the Selective Service law and was incarcrated for nine months in the Medical Center for Federal Prisoners in Springfield, Missouri.
 Following his release Lyttle traveled to Europe, the Middle East, and Asia to study peace movements and Gandhian techniques of nonviolent action and resistance.
 After his return to the United States Lyttle became active in the growing protest movements against atomic and hydrogen weapons.

 By the summer of 1960 Lyttle became the National Secretary of the Committee for Nonviolent Action, the leading direct action organization protesting against weapons of mass destruction.
 Lyttle helped coordiate, and in some cases lead, protests from New England to Virginia.
 The same year Lyttle became an organizer, and later the coordinator, of the first transcontinental peace walk, from San Francisco to Moscow walk.
 This march was to highlight the message of unilateral disarmament and defense by nonviolent resistance, and bringing together U.S. and Soviet citizens together during the height of the Cold War.
 Throughout the early to mid 1960s Lyttle went on to organize and participate in other marches and protests, including the Quebec - Washington - Guantanamo Walk for Peace, during which he and twenty other marchers were jailed by police in Albany, Georgia.